 * Specifying profiles for Targeted DAF only, Local DAF choices left to the organization

-** IHE MHD v2 aligns with FHIR® DSTU 1 and has been tested at the IHE NA 2014 New Directions Connectathon.
+** IHE MHD v2 aligns with FHIR® DSTU 1 and was tested at the IHE NA 2015 New Directions Connectathon.
 NOTE: FHIR® DSTU 2 is under ballot currently and eventually IHE MHD v2 has to be updated to reflect the FHIR® DSTU 2 formats and requirements.

 Transport and Application Protocol Implementation